folio-org/okapi/doc/guide.md

    nodes in a cluster.
 Requests to the discovery service can also deploy modules on specific nodes, so it is rarely necessary to invoke deployment directly.

+ * The `/_/deployment` endpoint is responsible for deploying modules.
+   In a clustered environment there should be one instance of the deployment service running on each node.
+It will be responsible for starting processes on that node, and allocating network addresses for the various service modules.
+It is mostly used internally, by the discovery service, but is left open in case some cluster management system could make use of it.

 These three parts are coded as separate services, so that it will be possible to use alternative deployment and discovery methods, if the chosen clustering